yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

-The material is derived from "Whitaker Lab Project Management" by Dr. Kirstie Whitaker and the Whitaker Lab team, used under machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md by [Yasmin Sarkhosh].
+The material in the weekly-meetings-yasmin.md is derived from "Whitaker Lab Project Management" by Dr. Kirstie Whitaker and the Whitaker Lab team, used under CC BY 4.0. weekly-meetings-yasmin.md is licensed under CC BY 4.0 by [Yasmin Sarkhosh].

 # Yasmin's Weekly Meeting Notes